SergeLight/ReactBareBones/README.md

 # React-Bare-Bones-boilerplate

-A most basic boilerplate for react to use as a starting point to build great things
+A most basic (dev) boilerplate for react to use as a starting point to build great things

 This is a boilerplate project using the following technologies:
 - [React](https://facebook.github.io/react/) and [React Router](https://reacttraining.com/react-router/) for the frontend